BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/smtp2fax/_index.md

 ---
 ### Connector 365 SMTP2FAX Online Help

-Here you will find all help and learning resources, for our Connector 365 SMTP2FAX App.
+Here you will find all help and learning resources for our Connector 365 SMTP2FAX App.
 Just use either the bottom or left navigation menu.
 In case a question could not be answered, we will be happy to help you personally.
 You can find the necessary contact information on the [support page](en-us/apps/help-and-support/).